iamarven/microblogging/README.md

 ---

-**Profile Service**
+**Profile Service:**
 Service aggregator.
 Designed in order to show aggregated user profiles.

 **Features:**
   - Aggregates data from User Service, Post Service, and Comment Service.
   - Uses CQRS projections in order to collect required information quickly.
   - Contains two tables: post-read-model and comment-read-model that are filled via Kafka events.
   - Redis caching for database performance and cache invalidating by events.
   - Resilience4j for external calls to User Service.
-  - Even if User Service goes wrong, the user profile always will be open
-    (posts and comments are available and general user info can be received from cache - partial response)
+  - Even if User Service goes wrong, the user profile always will be open (posts and comments are available and general user info can be received from cache - partial response)

     <img width="953" height="748" alt="user-profile feature" src="https://github.com/user-attachments/assets/61197223-9d4d-4215-889d-680f49a0f4b5" />